-Concerning the hypotheses testing, Hypothesis 1 suggested that the number of procedures for starting a business has a negative influence on entrepreneurship in each post-communist economy that has lower levels of corruption.
-While Model 1 showed that number of procedures has a negative and significant influence on entrepreneurial activity for each emerging economy (β = -0.142; p < 0.05), Model 2 showed that the interaction effect between number of procedures and corruption has a negative and significant influence on entrepreneurial activity for each emerging economy (β = -0.394; p < 0.01).
+p < 0.01).
 The results showed that the interaction effect of control of corruption and the number of procedures coefficient is higher than the coefficient of the direct effect of the number of procedures in each post-communist economy, supporting Hypothesis 1.
 Although the results of Model 1 were congruent with the literature (the more days required for the creation of a new firm, the less likely it is that the entrepreneurial activity will occur) (Álvarez and Urbano, 2011; Aparicio et al., 2016), the results of Model 2 showed that the number of procedures has a better impact on entrepreneurial activity in post-communist economies that have lower levels of corruption as suggested by the literature (Naudé, 2008; Klapper and Love, 2010; Aparicio et al., 2016).

-Hypothesis 2 proposed that lower levels of corruption positively influence the relationship between education and training with entrepreneurial activity in each post-communist economy.
-While Model 1 showed that education and training were not significant to entrepreneurial activity, Model 2 showed that the interaction effect between education and training with corruption has a positive and highly significant influence on entrepreneurial activity ($\beta = 0.096$; p < 0.05).
+Hypothesis 2 proposed that lower levels of corruption positively influence the relationship between education and training with entrepreneurial activity in each postcommunist economy.
+While Model 1 showed that education and training were not significant to entrepreneurial activity, Model 2 showed that the interaction effect between education and training with corruption has a positive and highly significant influence on entrepreneurial activity ( $\beta = 0.108$ ; p < 0.01).
 The results for the moderating role of corruption were in line with our expectations, supporting Hypothesis 2.
 Therefore, an educational system with an entrepreneurial focus is more likely to increase entrepreneurial activity in emerging economies that have lower levels of corruption rather than higher levels of corruption as suggested by literature (Álvarez and Urbano, 2011; Aparicio et al., 2016).

 Hypotheses 3 suggested that access to credit from banks has a positive influence on entrepreneurial activity in the context of each post-communist economy that has lower levels of corruption.
-While Model 1 showed that access to credit was not significant to entrepreneurial activity, Model 2 also showed that the interaction effect between control of corruption and access to credit has no significant influence on entrepreneurial activity.
+While Model 1 showed that access to credit was significant with a negative sign to entrepreneurial activity, Model 2 also showed that the interaction effect between control of corruption and access to credit has a negative and significant influence on entrepreneurial activity ( $\beta$ = -0.056; p < 0.05).
 The interpretation of the previous results could be explained in three ways.
 First, the previous results could suggest that entrepreneurs who are associated with higher risk levels tend to obtain financial resources from social networks and family connections; this may be because existing financial institutions are underdeveloped and less likely to support their new ventures (Ho and Wong, 2007; Chowdhury et al., 2015b; Fuentelsaz et al., 2015; Ghura et al., 2017).
 Second, another interpretation for the findings was suggested by Wennekers et al. (2005), who argued that emerging economies have higher rates of necessity entrepreneurship (i.e., informal entrepreneurship), which does not require large amounts of credit.
 Lastly, although this latter idea could be right, the results also suggested that entrepreneurs may later depend on alternative sources to fund their growing businesses, such as venture capital funds, angel investors and corporate investors, due to the lack of adequate financial infrastructure (Bowen and De Clercq, 2008; Aidis, 2012; Ghura et al., 2017).